 The reason why you need your content to be on a search engine is because if it cannot be discovered by a wide audience, it cannot really be monetized.
 The second thing that you actually need to make money on this content is a monetization strategy.
 So whether you implement ads on your website, or you have affiliate marketing going on, or you sell your own products, it doesn’t matter, at the end of the day, if you have some kind of content platform and you pick a monetization strategy, you can in the long run, make passive income from that.

 The third thing that you do need for consistency, reliable, passive income is traffic.
 The more people that see your content, the more people that interact with your monetization method, the more amount of money that you make every single month in passive income.

-Now, if you’re interested in learning about how grow a traffic organically, you can check out my Pinterest traffic masterclass, which will help you leverage Pinterest to grow your traffic completely for free.
 To sum it up, you need three things to be making passive income online today.
 One, you need content, which is discoverable on a search engine.
 Two, you need an actual monetization strategy.
 Three, you need traffic to actually convert any of these streams into income.